GodzillaXXR/Capstone-Project-1/README.md

 # Capstone-Project-1
-Create my sample resume only using html code
+Created my sample resume only using html code